jimrthy/waldo-jimrthy/README.md

 1. Is one picture a subset of the other?
 2. Where is the top left pixel?

-However, there's a simpler approach: start by looking at the EXIF.
+However, there's a simpler approach than hefty number crunching: start by looking at the EXIF.

 Q: How much can I usefully extract from this by looking at real-world photos?

-## Wrinkles
+### Wrinkles

-### Manipulated Images
+#### Manipulated Images

 * What about pictures that are rotated?
 * Or stretched?